Kbueno1077/beer-warehouse/README.md

 - Light/dark mode toggle
 - Spanish and English language
 - Charts using 'echarts-for-react' as a wrapper for Apache echarts
+- Users, ability to add new users, they can see my collection or their own

 ## Roadmap

+- Users can see other's collections besides mine
-- Date (at least month) of buy for each beer
+- Date (at least a month) of buy for each beer
 - More types of charts
 - A section to show new beers that friends have shared and mark which ones have been supplied by them
-- Comments from friend for each beers (This will require register new users)
+- Comments from friends for each beer